qualcomm/skills/README.md

-**After repository creation:**
-- [ ] Update this `README.md`.
-Update the Project Name, description, and all sections.
-Remove this checklist.
-- [ ] **Specify your license.** This template does NOT ship with a default license.
-Identify your project's approved license per your organization's license approval guidelines.
-- [ ] **Create `LICENSE.txt`.** Replace the placeholder text in `LICENSE.txt` with the full text of your project's approved license.
-- [ ] **Update the License section** below to name your approved license and link to it.
-- [ ] Search this repo for "REPLACE-ME" and update all instances accordingly
-- [ ] Update `CONTRIBUTING.md` as needed
-- [ ] Review the workflows in `.github/workflows`, updating as needed.
-See https://docs.github.com/en/actions for information on what these files do and how they work.
-- [ ] Review and update the suggested Issue and PR templates as needed in `.github/ISSUE_TEMPLATE` and `.github/PULL_REQUEST_TEMPLATE`
-- [ ] Remove this checklist

 # Qualcomm SKILLS

 Agent Skills for Qualcomm products.
 These skills can be installed into coding agents to run Qualcomm Product specific workflows.